shumintan/introtoIM/week 11/Nov 25/readme.md

 ![](GenerativeHutInstagram.png)

 Giving the artist/audience agency in the interaction of this art.
 I'm not sure where this can take me just yet, but I really really liked this idea and would like to discuss more with Prof Shiloh about this idea :)

+You can find the video via: https://www.instagram.com/p/CWc0pGNss1L/

+Ever since I started Introduction to Interactive Media, I have been an avid follower of these coded art online and seek lots of inspiration from these works!!